Sanctus-Fortis/CS260/notes.md

 The about and media kit pages are very barebones right now, but will get filled out.
 This has to do with a seperate personal project (the actual game) I plan to use this site for long term and thus these pages will probably not have full information during this semester.
 For the purposes of this class I consider them complete html-wise.

 ### important lessons
 I had to relearn how to structure an html file.
-That means relearning what <nav> <main> and <footer> are for as well as how to render tables in html.
+That means relearning what <body> <nav> <main> and <footer> are for as well as how to render tables in html.
+I hadn't realized how rusty I am.